BohdanQQ/bereal-data-transform/README.md

 ## Run

 Only "working" subcommands are listed.
 Again, the program now panics at the end of execution + is heavily WIP.
+As input folder, specify your unzipped BeReal dump.

 ### Memories export